Subsistit in: Development

 Both before and after the 16th century Protestant Reformation, Catholic theology identified the Church of Christ with the Catholic Church.
 This continued through the teaching of popes Pius XI and Pius XII.
 At the Second Vatican Council, the preparatory draft for the Decree on the Church contained this long-held teaching, following Pius XII in identifying the Mystical Body of Christ with the Catholic Church.

 The American ecclesiologist Joseph A. Komonchak chronicles this discussion of this teaching at the Council.
 According to him, the Council's Doctrinal Commission explained the change in the final draft of Lumen gentium from "is" to "subsists in", "so that the expression may better accord with the affirmation about ecclesial elements which are present elsewhere".
 Komonchak points out that since "some wanted to strengthen the statement, others to weaken it" the Doctrinal Commission of Vatican II decided to stay with the change of verb.
 He suggests that following "the first rule of conciliar hermeneutics", we should examine statements of Vatican II about these "ecclesial elements" found outside the Catholic Church.
 He mentions that the same document, Lumen gentium, preferred to speak of those "fully incorporated" into the church and avoided the term "membership", though without explaining why.
 It mentioned that "several elements of sanctification and of truth are found outside its visible structure".
 Such elements or vestiges mentioned as "present elsewhere" include the influence of the Spirit, aids to salvation, a partial profession of faith, and sacraments.
 This is reinforced in the decree on ecumenism (Unitatis redintegratio) which says: "Very many, of the most significant elements and endowments that together go to build up and to give life to the Church itself can exist outside the visible boundaries of the Catholic Church: the written Word of God, the life of grace, faith, hope, and charity, with other interior gifts of the Holy Spirit, as well as visible elements [...] [and] not a few of the sacred actions of the Christian religion".
 The decree then says that only the Catholic Church possesses "the fullness of the means of salvation".

-Cardinal Walter Kasper has pointed out that, as to this claim that the fullness of the Church of Christ resides in the Catholic Church, this "does not refer to subjective holiness but to the sacramental and institutional means of salvation, the sacraments and the ministries."
+Cardinal Walter Kasper has pointed out that, concerning the claim that the fullness of the Church of Christ resides in the Catholic Church, that this "does not refer to subjective holiness but to the sacramental and institutional means of salvation, the sacraments and the ministries."